qeeqbox/analyzer/README.md

 - Do not deploy without proper configuration
 - Setup some security group rules and remove default credentials
 - This project is NOT an anti malware project and does not quarantine or delete malicious files
+- This project was developed for analyzing classified data and training some AI locally without internet/external interaction